basyirburhanuddin/unitConverter/README.md

 # unitConverter
-convert metric units to imperial units.
+Convert metric units to imperial units.

 This project is a part of Scrimba solo JavaScript challenge.